madsbuch/blog/_posts/2015-12-17-100-days-of-fibonacci-day-2-java.md

 So far I have used Haskell, a pure functional language, and C, an empiric systems language.
-In these languages I have implemented Fibonacci recursive, recursive with an accumulator, and iterative.
+In these languages I have implemented the Fibonacci function recursively, recursively with an accumulator, and iteratively.
-There are still some basic techniques left, so today I will not introduce something radical language wise.
-Instead I take one of the most widespread languages and implement Fibonacci by dynamic programming using memoization.
+There are still some basic techniques left, so today I will not introduce something radical language-wise.
+Instead I will take one of the most widespread languages and implement Fibonacci by dynamic programming using memoization.

 # Day 2 - Java
-I have implemented Fibonacci in Java using dynamic programming.
+Here I have implemented Fibonacci in Java using dynamic programming.
 The idea is to check whether the result has already been calculated.
-If it has so, then we return the already calculated the result, otherwise we calculate the result, save it, and return
+If it has so, then we return the already calculated the result, otherwise we calculate the result, save it, and return.

 {% highlight java %}
 /**